mabdolalizadeh/mabdolalizadeh/README.md

 - 👋 Hi, I’m Mohammad Abdolalizadeh
 - 👀 I’m interested in graphics and programming
-- 🌱 I’m currently learning java specially
+- 🌱 I’m currently learning AI
-- 📫 How to reach me at m.abdolalizadeh@outlook.com
+- 📫 How to reach me? at m.abdolalizadeh@outlook.com

 <!---
 mabdolalizadeh/mabdolalizadeh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.